Ashton under Hill: Railways

 Ashton-under-Hill railway station belonged to the Midland Railway (later part of the LMS).
 It was situated on a lengthy loop line, Gloucester Loop Line branching off the Birmingham and Gloucester Railway main line at Ashchurch, passing through Evesham railway station, Alcester and Redditch, and rejoining the main line at Barnt Green, near Bromsgrove.
 The loop was built to address the fact that the main line bypassed most of the towns it might otherwise have served, but it took three separate companies to complete.

 The loop officially closed between Ashchurch and Redditch in June 1963, but poor condition of the track had brought about withdrawal of all trains between Evesham and Redditch earlier, in October 1962, being replaced by a bus service for the final eight months.
 Redditch to Barnt Green remains open on the electrified Birmingham suburban network.

 Ashton under Hill station house still stands as a private residence.

 Schools

-The school Bredon Hill Academy is located in Ashton under Hill.
-In October 2015 it received an Ofsted rating of outstanding.
-Ashton under Hill First also follows the amazing standings set by the middle school in that it too received an outstanding award from ofsted.
-The pair of schools boast a huge pull factor for many families outside the village applying for their children to be accepted to the school.
-Ashton is located near to the Bredon Hill satellite villages of Conderton, Beckford, Elmley Castle, Overbury and Kemerton.
+The schools Bredon Hill Academy and Ashton under Hill First are located in Ashton under Hill.
+Both schools have received an Ofsted rating of "outstanding".

+Ashton is located near the Bredon Hill satellite villages of Conderton, Beckford, Elmley Castle, Overbury and Kemerton.